LaurenceRawlings/savify/README.rst

 FFmpeg
 ------

-Savify relies on the open source FFmpeg library in order to convert and write metadata to the songs it downloads.
+Savify relies on the open source FFmpeg library to convert and write metadata to the songs it downloads.
 Please make sure FFmpeg is installed on your computer and added to the System PATH.
 Follow the tutorial `here <https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg>`__.